file9.ai

 Transportation

-Transportation in the Maldives is crucial due to its geographic layout, with 20 airports and a merchant marine fleet of 82 vessels.
-The primary port is located in Male, serving as a key point for trade and tourism.
+The Maldives has developed a transportation infrastructure that includes 20 airports and a merchant marine of 82 vessels.
+The main port is located in Malé, facilitating trade and tourism.

 Communications